ccadllc/cedi-dtrace/README.md

 This library is implemented using functional data structures and techniques and is best used by similarly constructed programs.
 It is non-blocking with a small footprint and incurs a reasonably low overhead.
-No special thread pools or piggybacking on thread locals and the like are employed.
-`dtrace` is built on Scala and its core constructs use the [Functional Streams for Scala / FS2](https://github.com/functional-streams-for-scala/fs2) library.
+No special thread pools or piggybacking on thread locals and the like are employed. dtrace is built on Scala and its core constructs use the [Functional Streams for Scala / FS2](https://github.com/functional-streams-for-scala/fs2) library.
-It is interoperable with [Comcast Money](https://github.com/Comcast/money).  `Money` is a great library and `dtrace` was created to complement it, providing a purely functional model where `Money` has to make some consessions to Java interoperability (it is certainly conceivable that `dtrace` could at some point be incorporated into `Money`).
+It is interoperable with [Comcast Money](https://github.com/Comcast/money).
+Money is a great library and dtrace was created to complement it, providing a purely functional model where Money has to make some concessions to Java interoperability (it is certainly conceivable that dtrace could at some point be incorporated into Money).

 #### Background

-A Money-compliant *Distributed Trace* is a directed graph of *Span*s.
-A *Span* identifies a branch of the overall *Trace* representing a logical step or action, executing within the local process.
-All but the first *Span* in a *Trace* has a Parent *Span* indicating the upstream operation which triggered its child.  *Span*'s are identified by a unique *Span Identifier* (`SpanId`) along with a parent `SpanId` (and the overall *Distributed Trace* GUID).
-A *Trace*'s first *Span* has a parent `SpanId` equal to its own.
-Each *Span* also consists of metadata about the action, including whether its action executed successfully or failed (and if a failure, details on it), the duration of the action execution in microseconds, where the *Span* executed (in which application; on which node; in which process; within what environment, etc), and, optionally, individual `Note`s specific to the *Span* (e.g., the `Note` with the *Host Address* of a cable settop box for an action issuing an initialize command to the device).
-A logical *Trace* (for example, "issue an initialize to a settop box") might originate from a business system with its transmission *Span* passed in an HTTP header to a microservice running in the cloud which executes *Span*s to query a persistent data store before making a binary RPC call (recorded in a *Span*) to a second microservice, passing the current trace information in the RPC context, before that second microservice finally issues the initialize command to the settop, ending the *Trace*.
-The *dtrace library* provides a logging `Emitter` to record the *Span*s, as they are executed, to the configured logging system in both JSON and text formats but also provides the means by which custom emitters can be provided.
+A Money-compliant Distributed Trace is a directed graph of Spans.
+A Span identifies a branch of the overall Trace representing a logical step or action, executing within the local process.
+All but the first Span in a Trace has a Parent Span indicating the upstream operation which triggered its child.
+Span's are identified by a unique Span Identifier (SpanId) along with a parent SpanId (and the overall Distributed Trace GUID).
+A Trace's first Span has a parent SpanId equal to its own.
+Each Span also consists of meta-data about the action, including whether its action executed successfully or failed (and if a failure, details on it), the duration of the action execution in microseconds, where the Span executed (in which application; on which node; in which process; within what environment, etc), and, optionally, individual Notes specific to the Span (e.g., the Note with the Host Address of a cable settop box for an action issuing an initialize command to the device).
+A logical Trace (for example, "issue an initialize to a settop box") might originate from a business system with its transmission Span passed in an HTTP header to a microservice running in the cloud which executes Spans to query a persistent data store before making a binary RPC call (recorded in a Span) to a second microservice, passing the current trace information in the RPC context, before that second microservice finally issues the initialize command to the settop, ending the Trace.
+The dtrace library provides a logging `Emitter` to record the Spans, as they are executed, to the configured logging system in both JSON and text formats but also provides the means by which custom emitters can be provided.

 ### <a id="usage"></a> Examples of Use